-Propanc Biopharma's flagship cancer treatment is based on work undertaken 100 years ago by John Beard, a professor of embryology at Edinburgh University
+Propanc Biopharma's flagship cancer treatment is based on work undertaken 100 years ago by a professor of embryology at Edinburgh University

-Professor Beard proposed that pancreatic enzymes represent the body's primary defense against cancer and are useful as a cancer treatment
+Beard proposed that pancreatic enzymes represent the body's primary defense against cancer and are useful as a treatment for the disease

-Propanc is on the cusp of beginning its first trial for PRP in humans
+On the cusp of beginning its first trial for PRP in humans in 2020

 The company’s cancer treatment is based on work undertaken by John Beard, a professor of embryology at Edinburgh University nearly 100 years ago, that uses fresh pancreatic enzyme extracts.